caiolaytynher/truss-solver/README.md

    - You don't need to specify when the scalar is one;
    - Any number will be summed up;
    - Any force left over becomes zero.
+7. You need to write the expression as if it's equal to zero but you cannot write the equals to zero.

 ## After run